CHN-beta/ovito/doc/manual/reference/rendering/tachyon_renderer.rst

   e.g. outdoors on an overcast day.

 Sample count
   Ambient occlusion is implemented using a Monte Carlo technique.
-This parameters controls the number of samples to compute.
+This parameter controls the number of samples to compute.
-  A higher sample number leads to a more even shading, but requires more computation time.
+  A higher sample number leads to a more even shading but requires more computation time.

 Depth of field
   This option enables `depth-of-field <http://en.wikipedia.org/wiki/Depth_of_field>`__ (DOF) rendering, which